 1. Provide Multilingual Options for Travelers Both Online and Offline.

 The first step hoteliers should take toward attracting international travelers is to provide the hotel’s offerings and services in their language.
 To do this, make sure that your hotel’s website can automatically translate to various languages to accommodate your website’s visitors.
-If you already know what your top feeder markets are, then don’t hesitate to translate the entire website in those different languages to better appeal to your niche markets.
-For a more focused approach that’s highly effective, it is greatly beneficial to rewrite website content in a specific way that highlights upon the culture and interests of your international travelers.
-In order to provide a comprehensive experience for international hotel guests, it is recommended to form a multilingual staff on-site to ensure a more comfortable and seamless stay for your guests.
+If you already know what your top feeder markets are, then don’t hesitate to translate the entire site in those different languages to better appeal to your niche markets.
+For a more focused approach that’s highly effective, it is hugely beneficial to rewrite website content in a specific way that highlights the culture and interests of your international travelers.
+To provide a comprehensive experience for international hotel guests, it is recommended to form a multilingual staff on-site to ensure a more comfortable and seamless stay for your guests.
 If you have room in your budget to implement these strategies, then there’s nothing to lose and much to gain from capitalizing on the multilingual options that your hotel can offer to international travelers.

 2. Emphasize the Local Attractions and Events Around the Hotel.